 The General herbarium

 The general collection comprises approximately 350 000 specimens from all areas except the Nordic countries and South- and Central America.
-Carl Skottsberg, who led the work to build the Botanical Garden in Gothenburg, is probably the botanist who has provided most specimens to this collection.
-He made a large number of expeditions to remote countries.
-He had a preference for islands, especially on the southern hemisphere, and his travels to Antarctica, Tierra de Fuego, Chile, the Galápagos Islands, and the Juan Fernández Islands are well known.
+Carl Skottsberg, who founded the herbarium, and led the work to build the Botanical Garden in Gothenburg, is probably the botanist who has provided most specimens to this collection.
+He made a large number of expeditions to remote countries, and his travels to Antarctica, Tierra del Fuego, Chile, the Galápagos Islands, the Juan Fernández Islands and Easter Island are well known.
 He also made extensive collection journeys to other parts of the world such as Algeria, Tunisia, Australia, New Caledonia, New Zealand, USA, and Canada.
 During his time in Gothenburg, he collected ca 15 000 specimens.
 Carl Skottsberg was also responsible for Herbarium GB's largest accession of plants when he in 1929 bought August von Hayek's collection from his heirs in Vienna.
-This collection consists of 90 000 specimens, mostly from the Balkan peninsula and the Middle East.
+This collection consists of 90 000 specimens, from Austria, the NW Balkan peninsula and the Middle East.
 Other often consulted collections are made by Per Wendelbo (ca 1 000 specimens of bulbous plants from Afghanistan, Iran, and Turkey), Bengt Oxelman (Caryophyllaceae), Magnus Lidén (Papaveraceae), and Karin Persson (bulbous plants from the Mediterranean area).